spc476/a09/README.txt

 		A write to memory that appears with a .TRON and .TROFF directives.
 This is only issued if using the test backend.

+	W0017

+		The .OPT TEST STACK <address> directive can only appear outside a .TEST directive.

   Individual warnings can be supressed by using the appropritate command line option.